- Time Expectations

 Ethical and Professional Conduct

 Interns, as mentioned, are expected to spend 10 hours per week in the placement (this includes preparation and tasks), for a total of 260 hours.
 The Internship will also involve additional time for such commitments as: the time spent with the Internship Supervisor, the Ministry Reflection Seminars, the Integrated Reflection Paper, travel, and time with the Director of the TSIP.
+Even though the internship is a two semester course, in special circumstances (summer camps, overseas placements, etc.), students may fulfill their hours in one semester.
+However, students will still need to meet the requirements for attendance at six Ministry Reflection Seminars.
 Students are required to find their own placement sites in consultation with the Director of the Internship Program.
 (Send the Director an email.)
 A list of possible internship sites can be found at Tyndale's Centre for Service Learning.

 Time allocations are specified in the Learning Covenant and every effort should be made to honour them.
 Overtime hours should be avoided.
 If on occasion overtime hours are necessary, compensatory time off should be negotiated in advance.